About Blue Canoe

 A Bit About Blue Canoe

-Laurie Dunlap began Blue Canoe in 1994 with a clear vision—to create organic clothing made in the USA that would fit the way women really lived.
-As a women-owned and run company, we knew what our customers were looking for—it was what we wanted for ourselves.
+In 1994, Laurie Dunlap launched Blue Canoe with a simple yet powerful vision: to create organic clothing made in the USA that fit the way women truly lived.
+As a women-owned and operated company, we understood exactly what our customers were looking for—because it was what we wanted for ourselves.

-We focused on effortlessly stylish and versatile designs in high-quality fabrics that feel good next to your skin.
-We combined functional with beautiful.
-We believed women should be able to dress once and go through the day.
-Our customers agreed.
-And the line and the business grew.
+From the start, we focused on effortlessly stylish, versatile designs crafted from high-quality fabrics that feel good against your skin.
+We combined function with beauty, believing that women should be able to dress once and feel comfortable, confident, and chic all day long.
+Our customers resonated with that vision, and as a result, both our clothing line and our business began to grow.

-Today Blue Canoe is thriving in San Francisco where we manufacture a full line of timeless, eco-friendly clothing and lingerie.
-We remain committed to using the finest fabrics, manufacturing from start to finish in the USA, and designing for the real world with simple lines, sensuous fabrics and sophisticated styles that are never fussy.
+Today, Blue Canoe thrives in San Francisco, where we manufacture a full line of timeless, eco-friendly clothing and lingerie.
+We remain dedicated to using the finest organic fabrics, producing everything in the USA, and designing with real life in mind—offering simple lines, sensuous textures, and sophisticated styles that are never fussy.

 To read more about our founding, click here.

 Natural fibers, natural comfort, natural beauty.
-Organic cotton and organic bamboo are the hallmark of Blue Canoe—the heart of everything we do.
-Simply put, they’re good for the world.
+At Blue Canoe, organic cotton and organic bamboo are the foundation of everything we create—they’re not just better for you, they’re better for the planet.

-Our cotton and bamboo are grown without harmful pesticides or chemical fertilizers.
-Then, only the most gentle, nontoxic dyes are used, so plants, animals and people are protected.
+Our cotton and bamboo are grown without harmful pesticides or chemical fertilizers, supporting healthier ecosystems and safer working conditions.
+We use only the gentlest, nontoxic dyes to ensure that plants, animals, and people are protected throughout the process.
 The result?
-Fabrics that are inherently soft, fluid and breathable, even in the warmest weather.
+Fabrics that are naturally soft, breathable, and fluid.

 Sustainable Organic Bamboo